amitkmrjha/trs-task-consumer/README.md

 The sample is made up of three applications:
 * `producer` A Kafka producer, that produces events about users
-* `processor` An Akka Cluster Sharding application that reads the Kafka topic and forwards the messages to a sharded entity that represents a user and a gRPC front end for accessing the sharded actors state
+* `processor` An Akka Cluster application using projection to persist data externally
 * `client` A gRPC client for interacting with the cluster

 The sample demonstrates how the external shard allocation strategy can be used so messages are processed locally.